Modern architecture: Postwar modernism in Europe (1945–1975)

 The most famous Spanish modernist was the Catalan architect Josep Lluis Sert, who worked with great success in Spain, France, and the United States.
 In his early career, he worked for a time under Le Corbusier, and designed the Spanish pavilion for the 1937 Paris Exposition.
 His notable later work included the Fondation Maeght in Saint-Paul-de-Provence, France (1964), and the Harvard Science Center in Cambridge, Massachusetts.
 He served as Dean of Architecture at the Harvard School of Design.

-Notable German modernists included Johannes Krahn, who played an important part in rebuilding German cities after World War II, and built several important museums and churches, notably St. Martin, Idstein, which artfully combined stone masonry, concrete, and glass.
+Notable West German modernists included Egon Eiermann, who designed the new Kaiser Wilhelm Memorial Church in Berlin, and Sep Ruf, author of the St. John Capistran Church in Munich.
+Representatives of more expressive trends, often employing striking roof structures, included Gottfried Böhm, designer of the Maria, Königin des Friedens Church in Neviges, Hans Scharoun, architect of the Berlin Philharmonie, as well as Frei Otto, designer of the Olympiastadion in Munich.
 Leading Austrian architects of the style included Gustav Peichl, whose later works included the Art and Exhibition Center of the German Federal Republic in Bonn, Germany (1989).

+In the Czech Republic, the most important post-war architects included Karel Prager as well as Věra Machoninová and Vladimír Machonin.
+Prager’s most notable works include the former Federal Assembly Building (today used by the National Museum) and the New Stage of the National Theatre in Prague.
+Among the most important works of Machoninová and Machonin is the Kotva Department Store in Prague.

+In Poland, the most important post-war architects working in the late modernist style included Maciej Nowicki, Arseniusz Romanowicz, and Witold Cęckiewicz.
+Nowicki, in addition to his work in Poland, designed the Dorton Arena in Raleigh, North Carolina, the first structure in the world to use a cable-supported roof, and was also involved in the planning of Chandigarh, where he served as chief architect responsible for designing the new city, before dying in a plane crash in 1950.
+Romanowicz designed a series of expressive railway stations in Warsaw, characterized by large glazed surfaces and expressive parabolic roofs.
+Among Cęckiewicz’s most important works are the Kijów Cinema and Hotel Cracovia in Kraków, as well as the Polish embassy in New Delhi.